ebi-ait/hca-ebi-wrangler-central/docs/SOPs/Introduction/submission_variations.md

 ## 1. Submission from published project

 ### Why?
 We might have to wrangle a dataset from a publication.
 One case would be because contributor is not responding but project is valuable for the atlas.
-Other reason could be that project is HCA publication.

 ### How?
 ```mermaid